actionhero/actionhero-tutorial/README.md

 - [Tasks](https://docs.actionherojs.com/tutorial-tasks.html)

-ActionHero comes with a robust task system for delayed/recurring tasks.
+Actionhero comes with a robust task system for delayed/recurring tasks.
 For our example, we are going to create a task which will log some stats to the command line every 30 seconds.
-You can do much more with ActionHero's task system, including distributed tasks, recurring tasks, and more.
+You can do much more with Actionhero's task system, including distributed tasks, recurring tasks, and more.

 `npx actionhero generate task --name=stats --queue=default --frequency=30000`